People of Northwest Public Radio

 Originally published on Tue February 21, 2012 2:59 pm

 Free contraception has sure been a hot topic lately.
 But there's still one facet that hasn't received much attention.

 Religious leaders and politicians have debated whether requiring employers to cover prescription birth control for employees gratis — as required under the health care overhaul — tramples on religious freedom.

 But what about over-the-counter methods like condoms, spermicides and contraceptive sponges?

 Those methods aren't generally as effective as oral contraceptives, IUDs or hormonal implants.
-But they have the advantage of convenience, They're easier than other methods to employ on the spur of the moment.
+But they have the advantage of convenience, they're easier than other methods to employ on the spur of the moment.

 The largest proportion of women — about 28 percent — use oral contraceptives.
-Only about 5.5 percent of highly effective alternatives like the IUD and hormonal implants.
+Only about 5.5 percent use highly effective alternatives like the IUD and hormonal implants.
 These methods have high up-front costs, though they're cost-effective in the long run.